What is a Peace Lily Plant?

 How to Care for a Peace Lily Plant

 The Peace Lily plant will produce the flower-like spathes and spadix in moderate indirect sunlight.
 It can tolerate lower light, but it may not flower in the early spring or summer as usual.
 Northern and eastern exposure close to a window is optimum.
 They don't tolerate hot indirect sun in the afternoon or evening as it can burn the leaves - this is true for both outdoor care and Peace Lily care indoors.

 The Peace Lily or Spathiphyllum is an easy indoor plant to manage.
 Let the top of the soil dry a little but generally keep it evenly moist and try watering once a week until you see what it tells you by its weepy cues.
 The leaves will droop if they're thirsty but will bounce back afterward.
 Use lukewarm, filtered, or bottled water, and flush the plant.
 These plants are sensitive to chemicals, so if using tap water, let it set out for 24 hours to allow the chlorine to evaporate.

-When adding moisture, avoid watering the crown of the plant.
+When adding moisture, avoid watering the crown when taking care of Peace Lily plants.
 Instead, water along the outside edges of the container.
 This approach will prevent lodging water between the stems and eventually rotting.
 Bottom watering is also an option and can get water to its roots faster.
 Place the container in a tub or sink filled with the water, as mentioned earlier, and let it sit for 15 minutes.
 The root system will soak upwards, penetrating the soil and roots.

 Allow the water to drain fully before placing it back in a decorative pot if it's in a liner pot.
 Repeat this watering schedule when the Peace Lily's topsoil gets dry again.
 Slow down the watering schedule in the winter to every 10-14 days depending on the environment it’s in.
 This time of year, it is not growing as much and in a resting period.

 Add humidity to it by spritzing several times a week and adding a humidifier or pebble tray to the container's bottom for optimal Peace Lily care.

 Keep your Peace Lily away from cold air or drafts near windows or doors in colder climates.